tinted-theming/tinted-fzf/README.md

 ### Bash & Zsh

 Source your favorite base16 colorscheme from the `bash` directory into your bash or zsh configuration file.
+The generated `bash` scripts append `--color` options naively to your `FZF_DEFAULT_OPTS` environment variable.

 ### Fish

 Source your favorite base16 colorscheme from the `fish` directory with the `source` command.
 This creates a global variable that will be persistent across shell sessions.
+The generated `fish` scripts will overwrite existing `--color` options from your existing `FZF_DEFAULT_OPTS` to stop it from growing indefinitely as you try out different color schemes.

 ## Contributing